MieuxVoter/majority-judgment-library-java/README.md

 - Supports thousands of proposals
 - Handles default grades (static or normalized)
 - No floating-point arithmetic
-- Room for other deliberators (central, usual)
+- Room for other deliberation resolvers (central, usual)
+- Computes the merit of proposals (JM-Score and an approximation of Merit from Absolute Rank)

 ## Example Usage